 What is the DS-2019 form?

 The DS-2019 form is your work permit and will be issued to you by the sponsor organization.
-You will need this form when applying for your J1 visa at the US Embassy.
+You will need this form when applying for your J1 Cultural Exchange Visa at the US Embassy.

 Is it a Paid Traineeship/ Internship Program?

 Yes the training is PAID and you will be treated just like an American employee.
 You can expect to earn the following amounts: